MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ### When I enable Places Finder for a certain set of users, will these users lose access to Room Finder?

-Yes, once Places Finder is enabled, it will replace the Room Finder experience for that set of users.
+Yes, once Places Finder is enabled, it replaces the Room Finder experience for that set of users.
 We recommend updating the building and floor entities of all rooms or workspaces of the assigned site or building the set of users regularly book from.

 ### How do I hide a room or workspace from showing in Places Finder?